jsilvela/jsilvela.github.io/content/post/2020-06-14-math-year-one-classes.md

 senior undergraduates that had taken a year of Algebraic Structures, where they’d have learned about rings, groups, fields and the like.

-The first month was a quick review of rings and ideals, which had me playing catch-up.
+The first month was a quick review of rings and ideals which had me playing catch-up.
 I found ideals a very interesting mathematical object.
 A formalization of the properties of multiples (as in, the addition of multiples of 3 is a multiple of 3, and the multiplication of a multiple of 3 times any number is